nealcrook/nascom/hw_sim/README.md

 simulation.
 I used the open-source "Icarus Verilog" simulator and the open-source GTKWave viewing tool.

 Some time later, I did the same with the NASCOM 2 video schematic.
+For the NASCOM 2 design, I wanted to understand the function of the N2V PROM and the circuit that blanks the video during a CPU access.

 I present some .pdf files that show the video timing in gory detail.
 I also present the netlists and models in case anyone wants to develop the idea further.